rust-lang/rfcs/text/0000-standard-lazy-types.md

 Altogether, this RFC proposes to add four types:

-* `std::cell::OnceCell`, `std::cell::Lazy`
+* `std::cell::OnceCell`, `std::cell::LazyCell`
-* `std::sync::OnceCell`, `std::sync::Lazy`
+* `std::sync::OnceLock`, `std::sync::LazyLock`

-`OnceCell` is an important core primitive.
+`OnceCell` and `OnceLock` are important primitives.
-`Lazy` can be stabilized separately from `OnceCell`, or it can be omitted from the standard library altogether.
+`LazyCell ` and `LazyLock` can be stabilized separately from `OnceCell`, or optionally omitted from the standard library altogether.
-However, it provides significantly nicer ergonomics for the common use-case of static lazy values.
+However, as they provide significantly nicer ergonomics for the common use case of static lazy values, it is worth developing in tandem.

 Non thread-safe flavor is implemented by storing an `UnsafeCell<Option<T>>`: